Python SDK

 You can typically follow these steps.
 This is a general guide, and the specific steps may vary for different storage products.
 We recommend that you upload the audio to Object Storage Service (OSS).

-When using the RESTful API to access a file stored in OSS, you can use a temporary URL with the oss:// prefix:
+When using the RESTful API, if audio files are stored in Alibaba Cloud OSS, temporary URLs with the oss:// prefix are supported:

 The temporary URL is valid for 48 hours and cannot be used after it expires.
 Do not use it in a production environment.